TheCoherentState/thecoherentstate.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---

 Welcome to The Coherent State: the knowledge directory and project catalogue of [Jack Ceroni](https://lucaman99.github.io).

-This is essentially the second versiomn of my personal website.
-I'm hoping that this will be the place where I store information related to all of the projects I'm working on, my blog, other writings, solutions to interesting problems, and more.
+This is essentially version 2.0 of my personal website.
+I'm hoping that this will be the place where I store information related to all of the projects I'm working on, notes, my more informal blog, other writings, solutions to interesting problems, and more.

 Stay tuned for more content (see below)!